ecita/limitd-redis/README.md

 -  `count`: the amount of tokens you need.
 This is optional and the default is 1.
 -  `configOverride`: caller-provided bucket configuration for this operation
 -  `erlIsActiveKey`: (string) the identifier of the ERL activation for the bucket.
 Must be passed for buckets that have ERL configured.
--  `allowERL`: (boolean = false) if set to true, the ERL feature will be allowed to be used.
-Default is false.
+-  `allowERL`: (boolean) optional. if set to true, the ERL feature will be allowed to be used.

 The result object has:
 -  `conformant` (boolean): true if the requested amount is conformant to the limit.